programaker-project/programaker-docs/docs/tutorials/weather-bot.md

 - The block for "Concatenate the text ..." can be found on the Operators category <img src="./img/operators-category-circle.png" class="inline" /> as the "Join (hello) (world)" block: <img src="./img/operators-join-block.png" class="inline" alt="Join (hello) (world) block" />
 - The block for "Save to ... variable" can be found on the Variables category <img src="./img/variables-category-circle.png" class="inline" /> as the "Set (variable) to (0)" block: <img src="./img/set-variable-join-block.png" class="inline" alt="Set (variable) to (0) block" />

-If we put the diagram and the blocks side by side we can start to see the shape of the final program:
+If we put the diagram and the blocks side by side, we can start to see the shape of the final program:

 <img src="./img/weather-bot-aemet-mapping.png" class="diagram" />